MichaelLedger/michaelledger.github.io/markdowns/developer/developer_28.md

 - Ask = Codebase-specific questions
 - Edit = Direct code modifications

+*Cursor Longer Context*
+By default, Cursor intelligently compresses large files.
+☑️ Large files will be sent in full, which may use extra requests.

 Attached figgma snapshot will generate UISwift codes running on Xcode.

 *Cursor Settings -> General -> Privacy mode -> enabled